Jesse-Redford/SolidWorks_Pybullet_Integration/README.md

             joint_position = joint_info[0]
             joint_velosity = joint_info[1]
             return joint_position,joint_velosity

+### Running Simulation
 - Now lets test the postion/velocity controllers, by starting a simulation and testing each of them.
+Add the code below to your script.

       while True: